serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 0 1
 0 1 (There is a space before 0 and 1)
 null null
-x It will throw a RuntimeException at run time.
+- [x] It will throw a RuntimeException at run time.